 The raging hormones here at Longshoreman’s Hall were in full throat tonight, noisily greeting the first lissome “card girl,” stepping in beneath the ropes of the ring.
-St. Peter recognized the blonde from one of the strip clubs.
+St. Michael recognized the blonde from one of the strip clubs.
 She might one day in the not-to-distant future being asking him for job, too.

 Then the two novice boxers came out of their respective corners to push each other around in an uninspired first round.
 The second round ended suddenly for the guy in white trunks, who was knocked cold by a phantom uppercut.